-- (1) Amounts shown represent the threshold, target and maximum awards that could have been earned by the NEO as annual incentive compensation for fiscal 2021.
-Actual bonuses paid for fiscal 2021 are shown in the Summary Compensation Table in the "Non-Equity Incentive Plan Compensation" column.
-For a discussion of this plan, see "Executive Compensation - Annual Incentive Compensation." - (2) Amounts shown represent the number of performance-based RSUs or options that could be earned by the NEO if the performance goal described under "Executive Compensation Long-Term Incentive Compensation" is achieved in full.
-The performance-based RSUs and options reported in this column were granted under the LTIP. - (3) These time-based RSUs were granted under the LTIP and vest over a four-year period, with 25% vesting on each of January 1, 2022, January 1, 2023, January 1, 2024 and January 1, 2025. - (4) The options were granted under the LTIP and vest over a four-year period, with 12/48th vesting on January 1, 2022 and 1/48th vesting each month thereafter for 36 months. - (5) The options have an exercise price equal to the closing price of our common stock on the grant date, except that the stock options granted to Mr. Angrick have an exercise price equal to 110% of the closing price of our common stock on the grant date. - (6) The amounts reported in this column for awards represent the full grant date fair value of the awards calculated in accordance with GAAP.
-The value of the time-based RSUs as of the grant date is calculated by multiplying the closing price of our common shares on the grant date times the number of RSUs awarded.
+(1) Amounts shown represent the threshold, target and maximum awards that could have been earned by the NEO under the AIP as annual incentive compensation for fiscal 2023.
+Actual bonuses paid for fiscal 2023 are shown in the Summary Compensation Table in the "Non-Equity Incentive Plan Compensation" column.
+For a discussion of the AIP, see "Executive Compensation-Annual Incentive Compensation".

+(2) Amounts shown represent the number of performance-based RSUs or options that could be earned by the NEO if the performance goal described under "Executive Compensation-Long-Term Incentive Compensation" is achieved in full.
+The performance-based RSUs and options reported in this column were granted under the LTIP.

+(3) These time-based RSUs were granted under the LTIP and vest over a four-year period, with 25% vesting on each of January 1, 2024, January 1, 2025, January 1, 2026 and January 1, 2027.

+(4) The options were granted under the LTIP and vest over a four-year period, with 12/48th vesting on January 1, 2024 and 1/48th vesting each month thereafter for 36 months.

+- (5) The options have an exercise price equal to the closing price of our common stock on the Nasdaq Stock Market on the grant date, except that the stock options granted to Mr. Angrick have an exercise price equal to 110% of the closing price of our common stock on the Nasdaq Stock Market on the grant date. - (6) The amounts reported in this column for awards represent the full grant date fair value of the awards calculated in accordance with GAAP.
+The value of the timebased RSUs as of the grant date is calculated by multiplying the closing price of our common stock on the Nasdaq Stock Market on the grant date times the number of RSUs awarded.
 For performance-based RSUs, this value is calculated assuming the maximum performance levels are attained.
 The value of the time-based options as of the grant date is determined by the Black Scholes model.
 The value of the performance-based options as of the grant date is determined by an integrated Monte Carlo simulation model assuming the maximum performance levels are attained.
-For additional information about the assumptions used in these calculations, see Note 2 to the audited consolidated financial statements of the Company in our Annual Report on Form 10-K for the fiscal year ended September 30, 2021. - (7) On July 2, 2018, Mr. Daunt was granted 100,000 options with performance-based vesting criteria based on the contribution margin of the Company's Capital Asset Group ("CAG") within North America (the "Option Grant").
-The Option Grant aligned with Mr. Daunt's role as SVP, Capital Asset Group, North America, which was his role at the time of the Option Grant.
-However, after the grant date of the Option Grant, Mr. Daunt was promoted to Chief Commercial Officer and the Option Grant did not align with Mr. Daunt's expanded oversight of all of the Company's commercial business.
-In recognition of this, on November 11, 2020, the Compensation Committee approved the cancellation of the Option Grant and the grant of the Replacement RSUs, which vest based on achievement of commercial contribution margin (i.e., contribution margin of CAG and the Company's Retail Supply Chain Group less corporate overhead) targets.
+For additional information about the assumptions used in these calculations, see Note 2 to the audited consolidated financial statements of the Company in the 2023 Form 10-K.

-The following is a description of material factors necessary to understand the information regarding the awards reflected in the "Grants of Plan-Based Awards for Fiscal 2021" table.
+The following is a description of material factors necessary to understand the information regarding the awards reflected in the "Grants of Plan-Based Awards for Fiscal 2023" table.